appveyor/website/NJekyll/site/docs/packaging-artifacts.md

     ps: $root = Resolve-Path .\MyApp\bin\Debug\app.publish; [IO.Directory]::GetFiles($root.Path, '*.*', 'AllDirectories') | % { Push-AppveyorArtifact $_ -FileName $_.Substring($root.Path.Length + 1) -DeploymentName to-publish }

 See [Pushing artifacts from scripts](/docs/build-worker-api#push-artifact) for more details.

+## Getting information about uploaded artifacts

+After all artifacts uploaded and *before* starting deployment AppVeyor adds into PowerShell context `$artifacts` hash table with all artifacts.
+The key of this hash table is artifact *deployment name* and value is the object with the following fields:

+* `name` - artifact deployment name.
+GUID if was not specified;
+* `type` - artifact type;
+* `path` - local artifact path;
+* `url` - temporary download URL which is valid for 10 minutes.

+You can iterate through all elements of `$artifacts` hash table with the following code:

+foreach($artifactName in $artifacts.keys) {
+  $artifacts[$artifactName]
+}